 (Photo from: "Flying Colours", Coupar & Coupar, 1992)

-The Caterpillar feeds nocturnally on Mistletoes (LORANTHACEAE), such as:
+The caterpillar feeds nocturnally on Mistletoes (LORANTHACEAE), such as:

 which are variously parasitic on :

-The Caterpillars are gregarious and may be found during the day hiding under the bark of a tree on which the foodplant is a parasite.
-The Caterpillar grows to a length of about 2.5 cms.
+The caterpillars are gregarious and may be found during the day hiding under the bark of a tree on which the foodplant is a parasite.
+The caterpillar grows to a length of about 2.5 cms.

 Pupation occurs under loose bark.
-The pupa is smooth and brown with a length of about 1.5 cms.
+The pupa is smooth and brown, with a length of about 1.5 cms.

-Always easy to spot but much harder to catch, adults fly around eucalypt canopies and feed off their sap rather than flowers, so rarely come near ground level.
+Always easy to spot but much harder to catch.
+The adults fly around eucalypt canopies and feed off their sap rather than flowers, so rarely come near ground level.
 The easiest way to obtain one is to search the mistletoe foodplants for larvae or pupae.

 Further reading :